sysoppl/Cities-Skylines-heightmap-generator/README.md

 ### Settings examples:
 - A square has a minimum height of 200 meters and a maximum height of 2200 meters (like the Alps), auto settings are calculated like this:
 Sea level is set to 200 meters, Height scale to 50%, below sea level to 5 meters and all land is raised.
+By setting only land rise, and below sea level to 10, the land will raise 10 meters out of the sea.
+In the map editor from cities, the sea level can also be adjusted.
+Wen set to 9 meters, this gives a shoreline that is risen 1 meter out of the sea.

 - A square has a minimum height of 0 meters and a maximum of 350 meters (like San Francisco), auto settings are calculated like this:
 Sea level is set to 0 meters, Height scale to 300%, below sea level to 20 meters and only land is raised.

 ## Planned enhancements